 Check Out What Whales Are Doing With NIO

-A whale with a lot of money to spend has taken a noticeably bullish stance on NIO.
+Someone with a lot of money to spend has taken a bearish stance on NIO (NYSE:NIO).

-Looking at options history for NIO (NYSE:NIO) we detected 21 strange trades.

-If we consider the specifics of each trade, it is accurate to state that 61.9% of the investors opened trades with bullish expectations and 38.1% with bearish.

 What's The Price Target?